-Upon being put in power as District Attorney, Mr. Spitzer began giving preferential treatment to his friends and allies in the OCDA.
-One of those individuals was Gary LoGalbo, Mr. Spitzer's "best friend" of 25 years.
-Despite warnings from OCDA managers, and despite having much more qualified candidates, Mr. Spitzer promoted Mr. LoGalbo into management positions three times in one year, ultimately placing him in charge of all branch court operations.
+Upon being put in power as District Attorney, Mr. Spitzer began giving preferential treatment to his friends and allies in the OCDA - almost all of whom were men.
+One of those men was Gary LoGalbo - Mr. Spitzer's "best friend" of 25 years.
+Despite warnings from OCDA managers, and despite having much more qualified female candidates, including Plaintiff, Mr. Spitzer promoted Mr. LoGalbo into management positions three times in one year, ultimately placing him in charge of all branch court operations and paying him more than women in similar positions.

 By all accounts, this was a disastrous decision, but with predictable results for someone who had earned the nickname "Scary Gary" during his time with the OCDA.
 Feeling invincible after being rapidly promoted, and believing he was protected by Mr. Spitzer (his former roommate), Mr. LoGalbo began subjecting numerous female employees, including Plaintiff, to sexually harassing conduct.
-One egregious example with Plaintiff occurred when Mr. LoGalbo grabbed Plaintiff's hair from behind and flipped it up and down like it a horse's reins.
+One egregious example with Plaintiff occurred when Mr. LoGalbo took a picture of her, telling her it was for his "spank bank."

 Mr. Spitzer has taken no responsibility for putting Mr. LoGalbo into a position of power and has pled ignorance of Mr. LoGalbo's prior harassing conduct.
-That Mr. Spitzer now denies knowing Mr. LoGalbo - the best man in Mr. Spitzer's wedding, who told Plaintiff that he had a "seat in H.R. with [his] name on it" - was a danger to those he supervised is suspect.
-Not only did Mr. Spitzer admit to OCDA managers that he knew Mr. LoGalbo was a "pervert" in his personal life, but Mr. LoGalbo has unabashedly acknowledged in a text, "I am who I am.
+That Mr. Spitzer now denies knowing Mr. LoGalbo - the best man in Mr. Spitzer's wedding - was a danger to those he supervised is suspect.
+Not only did Mr. Spitzer tell Plaintiff that he knew Mr. LoGalbo was "like that" in his personal life, but Mr. LoGalbo has unabashedly acknowledged in a text, "I am who I am.
 TODD knew that going in."
-Mr. LoGalbo further boasted that he was "not going to change."
+Mr. LoGalbo further boasted that he was a "walking HR violation" that was "not going to change."